The Pastor And You | Simply Vinnie - Unpacking The Complicated

 _______

 Advocate for them to have a pastoral figure to minister to them and their family.
-Lobby your board, or denomination, to provide pastoral care for the Pastor and family, even if it has to be contracted out.
-Have you considered contracting with another pastor in town, or counselor to be a caregiver to your pastor?
-While not at all ideal, because of the need to share candidly and personally with one’s pastor, but if no other resource can be found or afforded, have the elders, deacons, or even yourself, give regular spiritual care to your Pastor and their family.
-They, too, have needs to be ministered too.
+Lobby your board or denomination to provide pastoral care for the pastor and their family, even if it has to be contracted out.
+Have you considered contracting with another pastor or counselor in town to be a caregiver to your pastor?
+While it may not be ideal because of the need to share candidly and personally with one’s pastor, if no other resource can be found or afforded, have the elders, deacons, or even yourself give regular spiritual care to your pastor and their family.
+They, too, have needs that should be ministered to.
+Lastly, mark October on your calendar and never forget that it is Pastoral Appreciation Month.
+While your schedule is open, add their birthday, their spouse’s birthday, and Christmas as well.
+Gifts, money, and tokens are not required or expected, but heartfelt love, respect, and appreciation are.

 Appendix